 One option is to make a claim under the Inheritance Act.
-A surviving partner can claim against their loved one’s estate if they were financially dependent on the deceased or if they had lived together for the last two years.
+A surviving partner can claim against their loved one’s estate if they were financially dependent on their deceased partner or if they had lived together for the last two years.

-When considering the question, ‘what are a partner’s rights to an estate,” it is important to remember that not all property passes under a Will (or the intestacy rules if there is no Will).
-Where assets are jointly owned by the couple as ‘joint tenants’, those assets pass by the legal concept of ‘survivorship’ to the surviving partner.
-This can include property, joint bank accounts and life assurance policies Pension benefits can also be payable to a nominated person, including a surviving partner.
+When considering the question, ‘What are a partner’s rights to an estate?’ it is important to remember that not all property passes under a Will (or the intestacy rules if there is no Will).
+Where assets are jointly owned by the couple as ‘joint tenants’, those assets pass automatically by the legal concept of ‘survivorship’ to the surviving partner.
+This can include property, joint bank accounts and life assurance policies.
+Pension benefits can also be payable to a nominated person, including a surviving partner.

-If you have recently been bereaved and left wondering what are a partner’s rights to an estate then call our free legal helpline for a case assessment.
-We will review your options and if you have a viable claim we will let you know if we can help you on a No Win, No Fee basis.
+If you have recently been bereaved and left wondering, ‘What are a partner’s rights to an estate?’ then call our free legal helpline for a case assessment.
+We will review your options and if you have a claim we will let you know if we can help you on a No Win, No Fee basis.
 Call 0808 139 1606 or email brief details to us at [email protected]